Anomaly Detection via Multi-Scale Contrasted Memory: Proposed method

-We add after each scale representation $\z^{(\scaleK)}$ a memory layer $\hopfield^{(\scaleK)}$ to effectively capture normal prototypes on several scales.
+We add after each scale representation $\z^{(\scaleK)}$ a memory layer $\hopfield^{(\scaleK)}$ to effectively capture multi-scale normal prototypes.
 However, memorizing the full 3D map as a single flattened vector would not be ideal.
-Indeed, at lower scales we are mostly interested in memorizing local patterns regardless of their position.
+Indeed, at lower scales we are interested in memorizing local patterns regardless of their position.
 Moreover, the memory would span across a space of very high dimensions.
-Therefore, we view the 3D intermediate maps as a collection of $H^{(\scaleK)} W^{(\scaleK)}$ 1D feature vectors $\z^{(\scaleK)}_{\posA,\posB}$ rather than a single flattened 1D vector.
-This is equivalent to splitting the image into patches and remembering each of them.
+Therefore, 3D intermediate maps are viewed as a collection of $H^{(\scaleK)} W^{(\scaleK)}$ 1D feature vectors $\z^{(\scaleK)}_{\posA,\posB}$ rather than a single flattened 1D vector.
+This is equivalent to remembering the image as patches.

 Since earlier features map will have a high resolution, the computational cost and memory usage of such approach can quickly explode.
 Thus, we only apply our contrasted memory loss on a random sample with ratio $r^{(\scaleK)}$ of the available vectors on the $\scaleK$\textsuperscript{th} scale.
-If $r^{(\scaleK)}$ is high enough, our model will see most of the local patterns during training.